RyanS974/RyanS974/datasets/phase2/README.md

 The datasets are provided on my CodaLab page and GitHub.

 - training_set_labeled.csv: Contains features and labels for each candidate.
 400 datapoints for training.
 - validation_set_unlabeled.csv: Contains just the features.
-300 datapointes for validation.
+300 datapoints for validation.
 - test_set_unlabeled.csv: Contains just the features.
 300 datapoints for testing.

 https://github.com/RyanS974/RyanS974/tree/main/datasets/phase2